 A Trusted Ofsted

 WE ARE CALLING FOR A COLLABORATIVE, TRANSPARENT AND EFFECTIVE EDUCATION INSPECTORATE

 It is widely believed that Ofsted has overstepped its remit.

 Inspections are no longer focused on raising school and educational standards.
 Instead, inspections and methods of collecting evidence tend to focus on secondary issues.

 Ofsted is isolating parents and teachers, and it often acts beyond scrutiny.

-We are not calling for Ofsted to be abolished.
 We are calling for Ofsted to be positively reformed – to restore trust, widen accountability, and increase collaboration.

 Please read our Charter for Reform and add your name to our open letter for POSITIVE REFORM FOR A TRUSTED OFSTED.